SaLeeC/RFLoadAndWB/README.md

 All the elements that make up the Dummy Load are 1W SMD resistors for which 1W is assumed as the maximum applicable power, in fact, since only the value of 10 Ohm is obtained with a single resistor, if really necessary, it will be possible to apply higher powers in function of the set value.
 This operation can irreversibly damage the load if during use combinations are chosen that are not able to withstand the applied power.
 In any case it is recommended not to apply more than 2W.

+Inside the board hare present a free Op Amp with minimum circuit usable with Inp+ Inp- and Out for integration and experimental use

 All schematics and PCB design are provided in KiCad format

 The software is developed with Visual Studio Code through the PlatformIo App and is compatible with the "Arduino" environment